-International Relations (IR) as a subject developed and emerged with multiple developments and events globally and internationally.
+International Relations (IR) as an academic subject developed and emerged with multiple developments and events globally and internationally.

 Although the aspects of IR have been studied for thousands of years; since the time of Thucydides, IR became a separate and definable discipline in the early 20th century.